 Dr. Jolly received the Doctor of Musical Arts and Master of Music degrees from the University of Cincinnati, College-Conservatory of Music, and has presented workshops on yoga, singing, and performance anxiety nationally, including the Voice Foundation, Performing Arts Medical Association International Symposium, National Association of Teachers of Singing, and the National Percussion Pedagogy Conference.
 In addition to her 2006 Metropolitan Opera National Council Grand Finals Award, she has received awards from the George London Foundation, Opera Theatre Saint Louis, and the McAllister Foundation, among others.
 She is a frequent guest clinician with organizations including the Schmidt Foundation, Opera Theatre Saint Louis’s Spring Training program, NATS, and ArtsBridge.

-Katherine Jolly was Guest Faculty at the 2018 Schmidt Vocal Institute.
+Katherine Jolly is Guest Faculty at the 2020 Schmidt Vocal Institute.